 Flavor Report: Vegetal, Red Pepper, Raw Lumber, Chocolate, Dark Cherry, Vanilla Bean, Almond

-Not exactly a mild Connecticut, this stick definitely shows its Nicaraguan roots.
+Not exactly a mellow Connecticut, this stick definitely shows its Nicaraguan roots.
 However its pleasant array of flavors and classic peppery gusto make this the perfection addition to the Padron family, rounding out the brand’s already stellar portfolio.

 Have you tried the Padron Damaso?
 If so, we’d love to hear your take on it.
 Tell us what you thought in a comment below.